rmc3408/docker-kubernetes/section12-k8s/installation.md

 - Pod object
   -  is smallest unit contain one or multi-containers.
   - They can share volumes with othe pods, has clusterIP address.
   - Inside one cluster (task) can communicate using localhost
   - lose all state if removed.

 - Deployment Object = "Controller"
   - kubectl create and controls multiple pods - pause, delete, restart, previous roll back
   - Set a target state of number instance (autoscale based on CPU, memory, incoming traffic).

 - Service Object
-kubectl expose pods to cluster and externally access.
-Each pod has internal IP, Services connect between Pods, make IP unchangable and provider external access between Pods and internet.
+  - kubectl expose pods to cluster and externally access.
+Each pod has internal IP in cluster by default.Need to create Services connect working nodes (between Pods), this create shared IP unchangable and provider external access between Pods and internet.

 *types of services*